-Data is Everywhere.
+Data is everywhere.
 We marketers, analysts, and businesses love to collect data as much as we could.
-As someone visits our website or our Competitor's website (no we don't want that!) to buy something we collect data about what products have been viewed? how many times customers come back before they make the purchase? where they came from, what products have been bought?
-Their color, size etc. And now with the rise of smartphones, we practically become the data Gods.
-We now live and sleep with Data :)
+As someone visits our website or our Competitor’s website (no we don’t want that!) to buy something we collect data about what products have been viewed?
+How many times did customers come back before they make the purchase?
+Where these customers came from?
+What products have been bought, their color, size, etc?

-Which leads to a big problem for us also.
-Finding insights from this vast amount of Data.
-Now we do not only have to be more strategic but also clever when dealing with data.
-And one of the greatest friends in our data journey is 'Context'.
+This also leads to a big problem for us – Finding insights from it.
+Now we not only have to be more strategic but also clever when dealing with it.
+And one of our BFF in our data journey is ‘Context’.
 Without it, we all will be lonely and miserable.

-Context helps us to understand what is good, bad or ugly.
-When we apply context to our data, everything starts to make sense which wasn't obvious before.
-It helps us to focus on things that important to us rather than chasing the rabbits all over the places.
+Context helps us to understand what is good, bad, or ugly.
+When we apply context to our data, everything starts to make sense which wasn’t obvious before.
+It helps us to focus on things that matter to us.

-In this post, I am not only going to show you 1 or 2 but 5 ways you can use context to find hidden insights from your data and take your analytics skills to the next level and most importantly growth and success for your business.
+In this post, I will show 5 ways you can use context to find hidden insights from your data and take your analysis skills to the next level.

 1. Comparing trends over different time periods –

-Let's say that you just joined a company in January and don't have any ideas about your companies marketing strategies or anything else.
-And You opened the Google Analytics reports and you see this.
+Let’s say that you just joined a company in January and don’t have any ideas about your company’s marketing strategies or anything else.
+And you opened the Google Analytics reports and you see this.

-In this case, I am looking from Jan - Dec 2017 data.
-You can see that after July there is an amazing upward trend to the right, which is a good sign as you are getting lots of more traffic.
+Here, I am looking at Jan – Dec 2017 data.
+You can see that after July there is an amazing upward trend to the right, which is a good sign as you are getting more traffic.

-And in the second pic, you can see data like New users, sessions, pages/sessions, bounce rate etc.
+And in the second pic, you can see some metrics like new users, sessions, pages/sessions, bounce rate, etc.

-Everything is looking nice and Good.
-But the problem is it doesn't tell me anything interesting that will make your boss pat on your back.
+Everything is looking nice and good.
+But the problem is that it doesn’t tell you anything interesting that will make your boss pat on your back.

-Now, Pic any comparable time period, this month to previous month or previous month last year or maybe this quarter to the previous quarter.
+Now, Pick any comparable time period, this month to previous month or previous month last year or maybe this quarter to the previous quarter.
 Pick any.

 In this case, I am comparing 2017 to 2016.